Makinloot/_poke-world/README.md

 # PokemonFinder

-PokemonFinder, this app lets you search your favourite pokemon and fetch it's data.
+This app lets you search your favourite pokemon and fetch it's data.

 Currently over 900 pokemon avaliable.